-In April 1982 Borosage was part of an IPS-sponsored group that visited Moscow to meet with high-level Soviet officials who were responsible for disseminating disinformation and propaganda for American consumption.
-In media interviews around that time, Borosage floated a number of carefully crafted falsehoods: that the Soviet Union was satisfied by “rough parity” between its own military and America’s; that a provocative Reagan administration was eager to restart the arms race; and that the modern U.S. weapons proposed for deployment “would lead to much more dangerous stages that would make both sides insecure, not more secure.”
+In April 1982, Borosage was part of an IPS-sponsored delegation that visited Moscow to meet with high-level Soviet officials who were responsible for disseminating disinformation and propaganda for American consumption.
+In media interviews around that time, Borosage floated a number of carefully crafted falsehoods, such as: (a) that the Soviet Union was satisfied to have achieved “rough parity” between its own military and America’s; (b) that a provocative Reagan Administration was eager to restart the U.S.-Soviet arms race; and (c) that the modern U.S. weapons that Reagan proposed for deployment “would lead to much more dangerous stages that would make both sides insecure, not more secure.”

-In 1984, IPS fellow Roger Wilkins recruited Borosage to aid Jesse Jackson‘s first presidential campaign.
-Four years later, Borosage left IPS to serve as the senior issues advisor to Jackson’s second White House bid.
-In subsequent years, he would go on to advise the political campaigns of such notables as Senators Barbara Boxer, Carol Moseley-Braun, and Paul Wellstone.
+In 1984, IPS fellow Roger Wilkins recruited Borosage to work on Jesse Jackson‘s first presidential campaign.
+Four years later, Borosage left IPS to serve as a speechwriter and senior issues advisor to Jackson’s second White House bid.
+“He was without question one of the most brilliant men I have ever worked with,” Borosage would later say of Jackson.

-That same year, Borosage founded the Campaign for New Priorities, which called for massive cuts in U.S. military expenditures post-9/11.
-In February 1991 Borosage attributed America’s high levels of defense spending to its desire for worldwide domination and its quest to avert “the threat of peace.”
+In 1989 as well, Borosage founded the Campaign for New Priorities, which called for massive cuts in U.S. military expenditures on the premise that “military dollars” were “no longer needed now that the Soviet Union has collapsed.”
+In February 1991, Borosage attributed America’s high levels of defense spending to its desire for worldwide domination and its quest to avert “the threat of peace.”

-In 1996 Borosage and Roger Hickey co-founded the Campaign for America’s Future (CAF), where Borosage today serves as president.
+In 1996, Borosage and Roger Hickey co-founded the Campaign for America’s Future (CAF), where they have served as co-directors ever since.
 (To view a list of additional key figures who also played a role in launching CAF, click here.)
-That same year, Borosage and Hickey established a sister organization, a think tank known as the Institute for America’s Future (IAF), where Borosage today is a co-director.

 On November 29, 2006, Borosage participated in an Open Society Institute roundtable discussion entitled “How Do Progressives Connect Ideas to Action?”
 Other participants included Deepak Bhargava, Rosa Brooks, Anna Burger, Eric Foner, John Podesta, Joel Rogers, and Katrina vanden Heuvel.

-On February 22, 2012, the Moscow-funded propaganda channel Russia Today aired a special program titled “National Teach-In to Take Back the American Dream,” which featured Borosage, Robert Reich, and a handful of other leftists.
+On February 22, 2012, the Moscow-funded propaganda television network Russia Today aired a special program titled “National Teach-In to Take Back the American Dream,” which featured Borosage, Robert Reich, and a handful of other leftists.

-Also in 2012, Borosage’s CAF launched a new website called WageClassWar.org, where Borosage posted a piece deriding Republicans as a “stale, male, pale, Southern-based party in a nation of diversity”; extolling the anti-capitalist Occupy Wall Street movement for “driving America’s extreme inequality and rigged system into the debate”; lauding Barack Obama‘s defense of “contraception and pay equity” for women; charging that “the harsh anti-immigrant posturing” of Republicans “drove Hispanics and Asians into Democratic arms”; and praising such political candidates as Tammy Baldwin, Sherrod Brown, Barack Obama, and Elizabeth Warren for skillfully using “class warfare” to their advantage.
+Also in 2012, Borosage’s CAF launched a new website called WageClassWar.org, where Borosage posted a piece that: (a) derided Republicans as a “stale, male, pale, Southern-based party in a nation of diversity”; (b) extolled the anti-capitalist Occupy Wall Street movement for “driving America’s extreme inequality and rigged system into the debate”; (c) lauded Barack Obama‘s defense of “contraception [coverage] and pay equity” for women; (d) charged that “the harsh anti-immigrant posturing” of Republicans “drove Hispanics and Asians into Democratic arms”; and (e) praised such political candidates as Tammy Baldwin, Sherrod Brown, Barack Obama, and Elizabeth Warren for skillfully using “class warfare” to their advantage.

-In addition to his work with the organizations cited above, Borosage today is a board member of both the Blue Green Alliance and Working America.
-Moreover, he writes widely on political, economic, and national security issues; is a contributing editor at The Nation magazine; blogs regularly on the Huffington Post; edits CAF’s Making Sense issues guides; co-edits Taking Back America (with Katrina Vanden Heuvel) and The Next Agenda (with Roger Hickey); and is a regular contributor to The American Prospect.
+Borosage has written widely on political, economic, and national security issues.
+Among other things, he has been a contributing editor at The Nation magazine; has blogged frequently on the Huffington Post; has edited CAF’s Making Sense issues guides; and has been a regular contributor to The American Prospect.